Discover art for yourself – paint like Klimt

 And in this second video you can see how two women are created in the Klimt style and how to achieve skin tones exactly like the old master:

-Nowadays, students have numerous opportunities to learn more about Gustav Klimt and to try out his style of abstract decorative art – for example, with simple metal markers.
+Nowadays, students have numerous opportunities to learn more about Gustav Klimt and to try out his style of abstract decorative art – for example, using simple metal markers.

 If you'd like to recreate Klimt's masterpiece "The Kiss" yourself, then you should definitely check out the video tutorial from D'art Social .
 The artist used carbon paper to draw the outlines.